hartnash/RNA_seq/README.md

 ```
 --------------------------

-# 3 Sorting and indexing aligned SAM outputs
+# 3 - Sorting and indexing aligned SAM outputs
 After aligning with HISAT2, the reads are un-sorted.
-The reads needs to be sorted for downward analysis. after sorting the reads needs to be indexed.
-The indexing is process of getting the position of the reads in alignment file.
-Due to large size of the files, indexing helps the softwares to run faster and efficiently.
-SAM files can go upto 50GB per file, depending on size of your transcriptome.
-Thus it is better to convert SAM (sequence alignment mapping) to BAM (binary alignement mapping) to save space and run downward analysis faster.
+The reads need to be sorted for downward analysis. after sorting the reads needs to be indexed.
+The indexing is the process of getting the position of the reads in the alignment file.
+Due to the large size of the files, indexing helps the software to run faster and more efficiently.
+SAM files can go up to 50GB per file, depending on size of your transcriptome.
+Thus it is better to convert SAM (sequence alignment mapping) to BAM (binary alignement mapping) to save space and run a downward analysis faster.

 ## Converting SAM to BAM and sorting the BAM files